khmarbaise/octopress/source/_posts/2014/03/2014-03-24-apache-maven-jarsigner-plugin-version-1-dot-3-2-released.md

 [Maven Jarsigner Plugin, version 1.3.2](http://maven.apache.org/plugins/maven-jarsigner-plugin/).

 This plugin signs and verifies the project artifacts using the jarsigner tool.
-See the plugin's site for more details:
+See the plugin's site for more details.

 This plugin is meant to supercede the existing jar:sign and jar:verify goals from the Maven Jar Plugin which will be deprecated